 Taking care of snails is more than just feeding.
 First, housing must be in order for the snails to feel good.
 In addition, it is important to give them proper food.
-And of course, the humidity must be monitored, calcium must be available and larger species must be able to bury themselves.
+And of course, the humidity must be monitored, calcium must be available and often a water bowl for them to go in to.

 Nutrition is not always an easy matter.
-Some species eat everything, others are very picky.
-The most important things for my snails are zucchini, cucumber, lettuce and to a lesser extent carrot, pear, dandelion leaves, ...
-Some species also need some branches that they gnaw on or some dry leaves that are also eaten.
-In addition, they sometimes also receive a special 'porridge' that contains all kinds of extra nutritional supplements and calcium.
+Some species eat absolutely everything, others are very picky.
+The most important things for my snails are zucchini, cucumber, lettuce, mushrooms and to a lesser extent carrot, pear, dandelion leaves, ...
+Some species also need a few branches to gnaw on or some dried leaves.
 It is often a matter of trying what is best for the snail species you have bought.
-Some species only eat cucumber with me, but every now and then I try a piece of carrot and some fish food.
-Certainly the latter is also eaten by most.
+And besides, they don't always like the same things with someone else.

 Do not always give the same food, but also alternate.
 I also regularly give pond sticks and gammurus.